Jzsls/node-express-realworld-example-app/README.md

 ## E2E users route testing

-Endpoint testing of complete users authenticated route is being done using Mocha JS Framework and Chai Assertions.
+Endpoint(backend) testing of complete users authenticated route is being done using Mocha JS Framework and Chai Assertions.
 These are demo testcases to understnnd automation testing in Mocha and Chai.
-Testing of users route is carred out in multiple unit tests (it blocks) of Chai which make it easiear for the reader to understand the overall E2E concept.
-Clean code practice is being observed by commenting every test senario, using root hook to clean database after all tests are being carried.
-Though one bug is being found in the functionality of the users post login route.
-The api should only allow the users to login who type complete and correct password but rather it give 200 http "o.k" response on empty password string. which is a functionality failure of the users post login route.
-For quick understanding a Mochawesome HTML report is also being added for referance.
-After completeing the above mentioned prerequisites to run the app along with Mocha, Chai, Chai-http and Mochawesome report generator, E2E users api test can be run by simply typing "npm run test-html".
+- Testing of users route is carred out in multiple unit tests (it blocks) of Chai which make it easiear for the reader to understand the overall E2E concept.
+- Clean code practice is being observed by commenting every test senario, using root hook to clean database after all tests are being carried.
+- Though one bug is being found in the functionality of the users post login route.
+The api should only allow the users to login who type complete and correct password but rather it give 200 http "o.k" response on empty password string.
+Which is a functionality failure of the users post login route.
+- For quick understanding a Mochawesome HTML report is also being added for referance.
+- After completeing the above mentioned prerequisites to run the app along with Mocha, Chai, Chai-http and Mochawesome report generator, E2E users api test can be run by simply typing `npm run test-html`.

 I hope it will give you a good understanding of running unit as well as e2e tests using Mocha, Chai and Mochawesome report generator.
 <br />

 [![Brought to you by Thinkster](https://raw.githubusercontent.com/gothinkster/realworld/master/media/end.png)](https://thinkster.io)